Orange County Construction Accident Lawyers

 Several parties can be held liable for construction site accidents in Orange County, depending on the circumstances of the accident and the level of involvement.

-- General Contractors And Subcontractors — They have a duty to ensure the worksite is safe and that employees are adequately trained in safety protocols.
+• General Contractors and Subcontractors — They have a duty to ensure the worksite is safe and that employees are adequately trained in safety protocols.
 They are also responsible for supervising the site, managing subcontractors, and complying with all safety regulations set by OSHA.
-If their failure to do all these leads to an accident, they can be held liable.
+If their failure to do one or more of these tasks leads to an accident, they can be held liable.

-Our construction accident lawyers in Orange County will help determine the involved parties’ responsibilities and potential liabilities.
-After we identify all the liable parties, we will pursue maximum compensation for your injuries.
+Our construction accident lawyers in Orange County can help you identify the involved parties’ responsibilities and potential liabilities.
+Afterward, we may be able to help you file a claim so you can seek compensation from them.

 What Is Comparative Negligence, And How Can It Affect My Case?

 California is a pure comparative negligence state.
 Under this system, victims can seek compensation even if they are partially at fault for an accident.
-The more liability is attributed to you, the less compensation you can receive.
-For example, if your settlement totals $100,000 in damages but found to be 20% at fault, you will receive $80,000.
+The more liability is attributed to you, the less compensation you can pursue.
+For example, if your settlement totals $100,000 in damages but you are found to be 20% at fault, you may only be able to receive $80,000.

 What To Do If You Are Injured In A Construction Accident